First published on Monday, October 14, 2024

 Possible outcomes of a disciplinary hearing could include:

-If the decision involves dismissal, you must ensure that the process has been fair and that you have followed both your company’s procedures and the ACAS Code of Practice to avoid claims of unfair dismissal.
+If the decision involves dismissal, you must ensure that the process has been fair and that you have followed both your company’s procedures and those set under the Fair Work Act 2009.

 Step 8: Communicate the disciplinary outcome